nicopap/cuicui_layout/examples/chirpunk/README.md

   or modified through `bevy-inspector-egui`.

 The `.chirp` files defining the menus are in the `menus` directory.

-## Limitations

-The end-goal is to use `cuicui_layout_bevy_sprite` instead of `cuicui_layout_bevy_ui` as "rendering backend".
-As we don't need `bevy_ui` for this specific example (the only benefit of `bevy_ui` over `bevy_sprite` is layouting, click management and borders, of which we use none), and bevy' sprite renderer is more flexible.

-But I wanted to start with a working example, and `cuicui_layout_bevy_sprite` still is missing some basic features to make it useable.

 [`bevy-lunex`]: https://github.com/bytestring-net/bevy-lunex
 [cyberpunk example]: https://github.com/IDEDARY/bevy-lunex-cyberpunk
 [`bevy-ui-navigation`]: https://lib.rs/crates/bevy-ui-navigation